JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

        * Destination - Permit or deny data going to specific IP addresses.
        * Port - Permit or deny data based on the port.
        * Implicit Deny - The last rule.
 Deny any traffic not explicitly allowed.
 DENY ANY ANY, DENY ANY, or DROP ALL.
+    + Stateful Firewall - AKA layer 4 (transport) firewall.
+Monitors data in the context of states within a session.
+    + WAF - Web Application Firewall.
+Provides and added lay of protection for web applications.
+Designed specifically for web based attacks.
+    + NGFW - Next Gen Firewall.
+AKA Layer 7 (application) firewalls.
+They provide for deep packet inspection and look through every layer of the OSI model.
+    + Fail States - Firewalls are designed to either fail open or fail closed.
+    + Fail Open - Allows ALL traffic to pass after failing.
+Maintains system available but provides NO security.
+    + Fail Closed - Allows NO traffic to pass after failing.
+Maintains security but system becomes unavilable.
+This is the one security professionals prefer for obvious reasons.
+# Network Designs